-Outsourcing of application development or maintenance promises cost savings and focusing on higher-value activities unique to your business.
+Outsourcing application development or maintenance promises cost savings and focuses on higher-value activities unique to your business.
 However, assuring the quality of outsourced software code seems to be a great fear of many top executives, particularly when they intend to use offshore outsourcing services.

-That approach seems simple, but in reality it was almost impossible to make it happen, because there are many reasons code review often takes the back seat in software development projects, especially when it comes to offshore.
+That approach seems simple, but in reality it was almost impossible to make it happen.
+There are many reasons code review often takes the back seat in software development projects, especially when it comes to offshoring.

 What Methods Can Be Used to Monitor Code Quality?

-First, let’s get back to basics.
+First, let’s get back to the basics.
 Before thinking about monitoring code quality, it is crucial to train your development team for the code quality level you want them to achieve.
-Regardless of outsourcing or building it in-house, whenever a new person joins the team that will create source code, that person must be trained to produce the same quality of code as other team members.
+Regardless of outsourcing or building in-house, a new hire that will create source code must be properly trained to produce the same quality of code as the other members.

 The training process occurs in four steps:

 - Training on coding convention, coding practices, and processes

 - Training on architecture of the code base

 - Closely monitor and review of all source codes the new person created (usually in the first month of performing real coding tasks)